 Thomas Seitz is a Senior Partner of McKinsey & Company in Houston.
-During his more than 20 years with McKinsey, he was the Southern Region Managing Partner, the Managing Partner of the Houston location, the leader of the Global Energy Practice, the founder and leader McKinsey’s Renewable Energy and Capital Productivity service lines.
+During his 25 years with McKinsey, he was the Southern Region Managing Partner, the Chair of McKinsey’s Global Partner Election Committee, the Managing Partner of the Houston location, the leader of the Global Energy Practice, the founder and leader McKinsey’s Renewable Energy and Capital Productivity service lines.

-Thomas Seitz studied Electrical Engineering and Computer Science at the University of Aachen, Germany and Cornell University in New York.
-He received his Ph.D. in Electrical Engineering and Economics from the University of Aachen in 1994 and co-led, as Assistant Professor, the leading Energy Research Institute in Aachen, while building a technical consulting firm serving clients in Europe and Asia.
-He has been married for more than 25 years and has six children.
+He studied Electrical Engineering and Computer Science at the University of Aachen, Germany and Cornell University and holds a Ph.D. in Electrical Engineering and Economics from RWTH Aachen.
+Thomas Seitz co-led the leading Energy Research Institute in Aachen, while building a technical consulting firm serving clients in Europe and Asia before joining McKinsey.
+He has been married for more than 30 years and has six children.

 Martha’s work focuses on economic development and opportunity creation, with an emphasis on labor markets, post-secondary education, workforce development, and talent and human capital.
 She serves philanthropic foundations and higher education institutions on topics including strategy, operations and organization.
 Martha’s recent work includes identifying operational best practices to improve graduation rates and cost efficiency in higher education institutions, serving higher education institutions in transformation programs to improve student outcomes, and developing the strategy for a start-up business school.